Cantera/cantera/cantera/trunk/doc/sphinx/compiling.rst

 * `Windows Installer XML (WiX) toolset <http://wix.sourceforge.net/>`_

-  * Required to build MSI installers on Windows
+  * Required to build MSI installers on Windows.
   * Known to work with version 3.5.

 * `Distribute <http://pypi.python.org/pypi/distribute>`_ (Python)

-  * Provides the ``easy_install`` command which can be used to install most of the other Python modules
+  * Provides the ``easy_install`` command which can be used to install most of the other Python modules.

 * Packages required for building Sphinx documentation